-WA Country Health Service and GenesisCare partner to deliver new world-class radiation oncology facility in Albany
+WA Country Health Service and GenesisCare partner to deliver new radiation oncology facility in Albany

 Great Southern communities are set to benefit from expanded cancer treatment services, closer to home and support networks with the $13.1 million Albany Radiation Oncology facility reaching another milestone.

 Australian-based integrated oncology provider, GenesisCare has been awarded a 10-year contract to operate the service locally – providing treatment for cancers including prostate, breast, lung and colorectal cancers, as well as palliative treatments for symptom control.

 WA Country Health Service (WACHS) Great Southern Regional Director, Geraldine Ennis PSM said the award of this contract brings us another step closer to establishing the very first radiation oncology service in the Great Southern.

 “This is an important step in ensuring suitable cancer patients throughout the region will be able to receive potentially lifesaving treatment closer to home, loved ones and their support networks,” Ms Ennis said.

 “Once operational, the Albany Radiation Oncology Service will give Great Southern residents access to GenesisCare specialists and technicians who will partner with dedicated, local WACHS clinicians and support staff ensuring the best possible support is available throughout their cancer treatment.”
 Ms Ennis added.

 “The fit-for-purpose facility will be fully integrated with the existing hospital to support a seamless patient experience,” she said.

 GenesisCare General Manager in Western Australia, Louise Coffey, said GenesisCare was “delighted to be partnering with WA Country Health Service to deliver this service for cancer patients in the Great Southern region.”

 “At GenesisCare, we are committed to ensuring all cancer patients, regardless of where they live, receive access to cancer care closer to home."